XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 ```
 For each persisted transaction without validated result:
     Query transaction by hash
-    If (result appears in validated ledger)
+    If (result appears in any validated ledger)
         # Outcome is final
         Persist the final result
         If (result code is tesSUCCESS)